katholiek-onderwijs-vlaanderen/sri4node/README.md

                     public: false,
                     // Multiple function that check access control
                     // They receive a database object and
-                    // the security context of the current user. secure : [
+                    // /me resource as determined by the 'identity' function above. secure : [
                         checkAccessOnResource,
                         checkSomeMoreRules